kubeflow/spark-operator/docs/website/user-guide/workload-scheduler-integration.md

     instances: 3
 ```

+The admission webhook validates that `minMember` is at least one (lower-bound check).
+The workload
-`minMember` must be at least one and must not exceed the initial executor count.
-The admission
+backend validates that `minMember` does not exceed the initial executor count (upper-bound check).
-webhook rejects invalid values.
+The backend rejects applications that fail this validation.

+The initial executor count is resolved from the effective Spark configuration, including values
+specified via `sparkConf`.
+For example, an application with no typed `spec.executor.instances` but
+with `spark.executor.instances: "4"` in `sparkConf` will be correctly sized as having 4 initial
+executors.

 ### Dynamic allocation

 With dynamic allocation enabled, the initial executor count is the greatest of
-`.spec.executor.instances`, `.spec.dynamicAllocation.initialExecutors`, and
+`.spec.executor.instances` (or `spark.executor.instances` from `sparkConf`),
+`.spec.dynamicAllocation.initialExecutors` (or `spark.dynamicAllocation.initialExecutors`), and
+`.spec.dynamicAllocation.minExecutors` (or `spark.dynamicAllocation.minExecutors`),
-`.spec.dynamicAllocation.minExecutors`, clamped to at least one.
-This value is evaluated when the
+clamped to at least one.
+Typed field values are preferred when both typed fields and `sparkConf`
+specify the same setting.
+This value is evaluated when the submission is created; the `PodGroup` is
-submission is created; the `PodGroup` is not resized as Spark adds or removes executors later.
+not resized as Spark adds or removes executors later.

 ## Current limitations

 - `batchSchedulerOptions.queue` has no effect because the Kubernetes Workload API has no native
   queue or quota field.
-The admission webhook emits a warning when it is used with this backend.
+The admission webhook emits a warning when `batchScheduler: workload` is
-- The backend manages `.spec.driver.schedulingGroup` and `.spec.executor.schedulingGroup`
-  internally.
-Do not set either field in a `SparkApplication` manifest.
+  explicitly selected and a queue is supplied.
 - The backend depends on alpha Kubernetes APIs and feature gates; review Kubernetes release notes
   before upgrading the cluster.